American football positions: Offensive tackle (OT)

 Two tackles play outside of the guards.
 Their role is primarily to block on both running and passing plays.
-The area from one tackle to the other is an area of "close line play" in which blocks from behind, which are prohibited elsewhere on the field, are allowed.
-For a right-handed quarterback, the left tackle is charged with protecting the quarterback from being hit from behind (known as the "blind side"), and this is usually the most skilled player on the offensive line.
-Like a guard, the tackle may have to "pull", on a running play, when there is a tight end on their side.
+The area from one tackle to the other is an area of close line play in which blocks from behind, which are prohibited elsewhere on the field, are allowed.
+For a right-handed quarterback, the left tackle is charged with protecting the quarterback from being hit from behind, known as the blind side, and this is usually the most skilled player on the offensive line.
+Like a guard, the tackle may have to pull, on a running play, when there is a tight end on their side.
 Tackles typically have a taller, longer build than interior offensive linemen, due to the need to keep separation from defensive linemen in pass blocking situations.
-They also tend to have quick footwork skills as they often engage against containing or rushing defensive ends.
+They also tend to have quick footwork skills, often engaging against containing or rushing defensive ends.

-Backs and receivers (R)
+Skill positions

-Four backs line up behind the line of scrimmage.
-Additionally, there are two receivers, one on each end of the line of scrimmage, who line up outside of the interior linemen.
-There are four main positions in this set of players:
+Offensive positions that handle the ball and are primarily responsible for advancing yards and scoring points are known as the skill positions.
+They include quarterbacks, backs, wide receivers, and tight ends.

 Quarterback (QB)

 The quarterback is the player who receives the ball from the center to start the play.
 Considered the most influential position on the offensive side because his team's progress down the field is dependent on his success, the quarterback is responsible for receiving the play from the coaches on the sideline and communicating the play to the other offensive players in the huddle, and serves as the leader of the team's passing game.
-The quarterback may need to make late changes to the intended play at the line of scrimmage (known as an "audible") depending on the defensive alignment.
+The quarterback may need to make late changes to the intended play at the line of scrimmage, known as an audible, depending on the defensive alignment.
 At the start of the play, the quarterback may be lined up in one of three positions.
 If he is positioned directly behind and in contact with the center and receives the ball via the direct hand-to-hand pass, he is said to be "under center".
-Alternatively, if he is lined up some distance behind the center, he is said to be either in "shotgun formation" or in "pistol formation" ('shotgun' is generally further back than 'pistol').
+Alternatively, if he is lined up some distance behind the center, he is said to be either in shotgun formation or in pistol formation with shotgun generally further back than pistol.
 Upon receiving the ball from the center, the quarterback has three basic options to advance the ball: he may run the ball himself (most commonly referred to as scrambling), he may hand it to another eligible ball carrier to run with it, or he may execute a forward pass to a player further up the field.